 Why is bowel endometriosis often misdiagnosed?

-How come a colonoscopy cannot be used to diagnose bowel endometriosis?
+Why can a colonoscopy not diagnose bowel endometriosis?

 Will a hysterectomy treat bowel endometriosis?

-What is the recovery time of bowel endometriosis surgery?
+What is the recovery time after bowel endometriosis surgery?

-In general, as long as the operation is performed laparoscopically, which for our cases are all of our surgeries, the recovery time is no different than any other standard laparoscopy procedure, and patients are able to be discharged within the day of their surgery.
-However, for patients who undergo suturing of bowels (conservative surgery), it is advised to stay overnight in the hospital until they pass gas and have their first bowel movement.
-It is important to note, however, that bowel endometriosis surgery is some of the most difficult and specialized forms of surgery, and for these reasons, complications can often arise.
-In fact, even with most precise, skillful surgery, 1 of 20 bowel endometriosis cases present some form of perioperative complication.
+In general, as long as the operation is performed laparoscopically, as is the case with all our surgeries, the recovery time is no different than any other standard laparoscopy procedure, and we discharge patients on the day of their surgery.
+However, for patients who undergo suturing of bowels (conservative surgery), we advise an overnight stay in the hospital until they pass gas and have their first bowel movement.
+It is important to note, however, that bowel endometriosis surgery is one of the most difficult and specialized forms of surgery.
+So, complications can often arise.
+In fact, even with the most precise, skillful surgery, one in 20 bowel endometriosis cases presents some form of perioperative complication.

-What to expect the days after bowel endometriosis surgery?
+What to expect the days after the surgery?

-Following bowel endometriosis surgery, you can expect your bowels to be very sensitive and require a few days to rest before resuming normal function.
-Below are just a few of the common complications that will arise for a few days following bowel endometriosis surgery, along with suggestions to help relieve these symptoms:
+Following bowel endometriosis surgery, you can expect your bowels to be very sensitive.
+You may need a few days to rest before resuming normal function.
+Below are just a few of the common complications that may arise for a few days following bowel endometriosis surgery, along with suggestions to help relieve these symptoms.

-Bloatedness causing back and shoulder soreness: During bowel endometriosis surgery, your abdomen will be filled with gas in order to lift the abdominal walls away from the cavity to get a better view of the bowels.
+- Bloatedness causing back and shoulder soreness: Back pain is a common complication that can arise temporarily following bowel endometriosis surgery.
+Lesion removal, or simply bloatedness can cause this.
+During bowel endometriosis surgery, your abdomen will be filled with gas in order to lift the abdominal walls away from the cavity to get a better view of the bowels.
 After surgery, some of this gas will remain, but there are some remedies for relieving this.
-Gas-X® is one recommendation we often give to patients, as the active ingredient Simethicone, breaks up the surface tension of trapped gas and allows your system to easier expel this gas.

-Abnormal and painful bowel movement: Often times the first bowel movement following bowel endometriosis surgery can be a tricky one, causing pain and discomfort to the patient.
-While some physicians recommend the use of narcotic pain medications in these instances, we have found that they can also cause constipation.
+- Abnormal and painful bowel movement: The first bowel movement following bowel endometriosis surgery can often cause pain and discomfort.
+While some physicians recommend the use of narcotic pain medications in these instances, we have found that narcotics cause constipation.
 We instead advise drinking at least 64 ounces of water a day and sometimes even a mild stool softener, such as Colace, if needed.
-We also recommend keeping your diet light for the first few days (broths, jell-O, and other easily digested food), to give your body the time it needs to recover.
+We also recommend keeping your diet light for the first few days to give your body the time it needs to recover.
+This could include broths, jell-O, and other easily digested food.

-What risks are involved in bowel endometriosis surgery?
+What are the risks of bowel endometriosis surgery?

 Bowel endometriosis surgery is one of the most difficult procedures to perform.
 It requires great experience and meticulous attention to detail, as a surgeon must go through the entirety of the intestines, from the rectum to the small intestines.
-For these reasons, bowel surgery with endometriosis is the riskiest of any other endometriosis surgery.
-In our experience, nearly 1 out of 20 cases (5%) experience complications following surgery, which can include bloatedness, gassiness, abdominal and rectal pain, etc. While this is a very promising recovery number for a procedure that only a select few can perform and can have a tremendous impact on a patient’s relief of symptoms, we feel it is very important for the patient to be aware of the potential risks.
+For these reasons, bowel endometriosis surgery is the riskiest of any other endometriosis surgery.
+In our experience, nearly one out of 20 cases (5%) experienced complications following surgery, including bloatedness, gassiness, and abdominal and rectal pain.
+While this is a very promising recovery number for a procedure that only a select few can perform, we feel it is very important for the patient to be aware of the potential risks.

 What diet can help relieve bowel endometriosis symptoms?